drivendataorg/minimal-configclasses/README.md

 #> var_a = 100
 #> var_c = "from_file"

-# Resolution order: specified values > loaded sources > defaults
+# Resolution with increasing priority: defaults > loaded sources > passed values
 config = MyExampleConfig(var_a=9001)
 config
 #> MyExampleConfig(var_a=9001, var_b=False, var_c='from_file')